-Creamy plant-based mashed potatoes with roasted garlic and rosemary made without butter.
+Creamy plant-based mashed potatoes with coconut milk and rosemary roasted garlic.
 I use canned coconut milk to give my cornbread recipe a buttery texture so I thought it might work in mashed potatoes.
 Well, I’m pleased with the outcome!

 I prefer to use Yukon Gold because they have a natural creamy buttery taste that works well with mashed potatoes.
 They're a type of yellow potato, so if you can’t find them then substitute them with another type of yellow potato.
 Russets also work well for making mashed potatoes.